Strijkerr/DDPS2/README.md

 3. The following arguments can be modified:

 List of nodes.
 The first node in the sequence will become the master node, the rest will become workers.
+Minimum is two nodes, maximum is 6/7 because of a bug.
 E.g.:
 ```console
 --nodes node102,node103,node104
 ```